 Speakers are also an important part of the conversation.
 There is a possibility that the speakers are stuck, which would explain why you do not hear any sound.
 Therefore, to determine whether or not your speaker is functioning correctly, you should try plugging it into a different device.

-- Open the Windows search bar and search open “Sound Settings.”
+• Open the Windows search bar and search for “Sound Settings.”

 Check Internet Speed

 Internet speed is another important factor that can cause this audio issue.
 If you are using a slow and unreliable connection, then it is obvious that your audio will be cut out.
-However, in Zoom meetings, the internet is used for audio and video, so the internet speed should be reliable.
+However, the internet is used for audio and video in Zoom meetings, so the internet speed should be reliable.

-Note: If you are using a static configured IP connection, this reset may change the IP, and you may face internet connection issues.
+Note: If you are using a statically configured IP connection, this reset may change the IP, and you may face internet connection issues.

 Update Drivers

-Outdated audio drivers will be unable to receive and transfer audio signals in a smooth manner, which will result in a break in the audio stream.
+Outdated audio drivers will be unable to receive and transfer audio signals smoothly, resulting in a break in the audio stream.
 Because of this, you need to check to see that all of the drivers on your computer are updated to the most recent version.

-- Now, select the option “Search automatically for driver,” and then let Windows search for the most recent version.
+• Select “Search automatically for driver,” then let Windows search for the most recent version.

 Enable High-Performance Mode